pratt-savi-810/pratt-savi-810-2018-10/projects/ddg_project/README.md

 ## Project Outline

-	*this entire process, ideally, would happen in ArcGIS Pro, with a map active*
+	* this entire process, ideally, happens in ArcGIS Pro, with a map active *

 	receive list of (nyc-based) addresses
 		(e.g., list of no-build projects; list of historic landmarks, etc.)